deeppatel23/Whatsaap-Chatbot/README.md

 <br><b>Prerequisite: Selenium module from python and Chrome driver is needed to be installed first.</b></br>
  <br></br>
+Below shown messages is an example of how a chatbot works.<br></br>
 Message received : Hi
 <br><i>Chatbot reply    : Hello!!</i></br>
 <br></br>